sonnenhaft/rl-kanban/README.md

 ```sh
 $ gulp build
 ```
+Production files are move into the 'deployment' folder.
+Note, both minified and unminfied files are generated.
+###### "Vendor" Files
+For compilation, source files are classified as Vendor or Custom.
+Vendor files are assumed to be included in the container page (e.g.: Underscore.js, Angular, Foundation CSS, etc.).
+Vendor files get compiled into "deployment/js/vendor.js" and "deployment/css/vendor.css".
+Vendor files are only necessary to include when running the control in standalone mode.
+Custom files are unique to the Kanban control.
+Custom files get compiled into "depployment/js/rlkanban.js" and "deployment/css/rlkanban.css".

 ##### Other Tasks
-Manually to remove all generated source (like css files, build folder, and generated index.html):
+Remove all generated source (css files, build folder, and generated index.html):
 ```sh
 $ gulp clean-generated
 ```
-Manually to generate index.html:
+Manually generate index.html:
 ```sh
 $ gulp inject-files
 ```